 - Steamer: Heat the steamer and bring the water to the boil.
-Pour the custard mixture into the ramekins, and carefully place the ramekins in the steamer, cover with the lid wrapped with a tea towel, then cook with GENTLE STEAM over low heat for 10 minutes.
-Don’t take the lid off and leave for 15 minutes.
+Pour the custard mixture into the ramekins, and carefully place the ramekins in the steamer, cover with the lid wrapped with a tea towel, then cook with GENTLE STEAM over LOW heat for 10 minutes.
+DO NOT remove the lid and leave for 15 minutes.

 - Pot & Deep Frying Pan: Line the base of a pot OR deep frying pan with a tea towel, add water about 2cm deep, and bring to the simmer.
 Pour the custard mixture into the ramekins, carefully place the ramekins on the tea towel, cover with the lid wrapped with another tea towel, then cook over LOW heat for 10 minutes.
-Don’t take the lid off and leave for 15 minutes.
+DO NOT remove the lid and leave for 15 minutes.

 - Microwave: You should be able to cook them in the microwave.
 See ‘Microwave Creme Caramel’.